patrick330602/blog/source/_posts/Even-More-Research-on-WSL-Interoperability.md

 ## `powershell.exe` execution time too long

 Thanks to [cerebrate](https://github.com/cererate), wslu can now execute `wslusc` faster by boosting the code execution speed in powershell.
 If we execute powershell.exe directly, code will not be executed directly.
 Instead, it will try to load a interactive prompt, load profile, and then execute the code. hence, to execute powershell faster, we need to add two parameter: `-NoProfile` and `-NonInteractive`, to stop powershell to load profile and entering interactive prompt.

+## open website from WSL

+You can actually use `explorer.exe <website>` to start the webpage.
+Unfortunately, it only supports https website, and all website start with http will be ignored and `explorer.exe` itself will be started.